felixlopz/hubrise-test-task/APPS-TEMPLATE/en/overview.md

 ---

 **IMPORTANT NOTE**: The integration is currently being reviewed.
 A full documentation will be published once the review is complete.
-**IMPORTANT NOTE**: A full documentation of this integration will be available soon.
+**IMPORTANT NOTE**: Full documentation of this integration will be available soon.
-**IMPORTANT NOTE**: A full documentation of this integration is in progress.
+**IMPORTANT NOTE**: Full documentation of this integration is in progress.

 ---